SamSun0530/CPSC-455-E-commerce-website/README.md

 - Graphs/ visualizations of products sold, profits, etc. Seller performance insights?
 - Utilize ai-algorithm for product suggestion based on purchase or search history

+## Techs used from Units 1-5

+### Unit 1, Front end web technologies:
+We utilised HTML, CSS, and JavaScript as fundamental technologies that serve as the backbone of our application's front-end.
+HTML structures the content, CSS styles it, and JavaScript adds interactivity, collectively creating a responsive and user-friendly interface.
+Additionally, by integrating Material UI, we leverage a robust library of pre-designed components that enhance the aesthetic appeal and consistency of the app, streamlining the development process compared to custom-styling from scratch.

 ## Team Members

 - Andy Lee: 4th year BSc student, currently working as a backend developer, hoping to gain some frontend experience.